 Each person generates 270 kilograms, or 595 pounds, of waste annually.
 By 2050, experts expect this figure to grow 70 percent.
 That is more than double the population growth in the same period!

 Copper’s recyclability contributes to resource conservation, urban mining and recycling initiatives.
-Recycled copper already meets 35 percent of global copper demand.
+Recycled copper already meets more than 30 percent of global copper demand.
 The current global end-of-life recycling rate for copper is 40 percent.
 In some parts of the world, such as the EU, China and Japan, more than half of all copper is recycled after use.

 Future demand requires primary and secondary materials